GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 Note that we can also assign a variable `key_word_search `to replace the content of key word `nkw` on the URL address.
 This way our script shall be modified without having to access to any web browser or if we decide to automate other processes.

-Next we load the html file into memory with the function `uReq` and we can also have a look at the content of this object:
+Next we load the `html file` into memory with the function `uReq` and we can also have a look at the content of this object:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/b8e7155f-f150-4f87-856a-363a3a32cbdb)

-This output is not easy to read, and here's where we need BeautifulSoup to arrange it further on.
-Once the variable `html_page` is assigned, we will also close the client object:
+This output is rather large and not easy to read, and here's where we need BeautifulSoup comes into action.
+Once the variable `html_page` is finally assigned, we will also close the client object:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/79d99542-c5d6-4d21-a816-273ba3762926)